mrmcshane/k8s-training/README.md

 This is not complete and will be changed/updated as I go.
 The `0x` headers are for planned work, may or may not happen.

-### 00 - k8s cluster setup

-Using https://github.com/ecomm-integration-ballerina/kubernetes-cluster, we build a 3 node cluster using virtualbox.

-### 01 - simple application

-Deploy a static HTML website in a custom container.

-### 02 - multi container pod

-Deploy a PHP application, an example of how to deploy two very closely linked containers within the same pod (nginx/php).

-### 03 - stateful application

-Small python application that connects to a database.

-Note - still needs work to make the database volume persistent.

-### 04 - namespaces

-Working with namespaces to segregate applications.

-### 05 - helm

-Helm is a way of templating kubernetes deployments, this allows us to cut down on the amount of duplicated code from the deployments in task 04 by creating the same application using helm templates.

-### 0x - database cluster

-How to deploy a fully scalable database cluster using k8s that supports automated recovery in the event of failure.

-Note - This is going to be a bit harder, as it also needs to incorporate some kind of backup system in the event the whole thing goes down.

-### 0x - ingress

-Creating ingress points for your application.

-### 0x - istio

-Deploying istio into your environment.